 Monica Friel, organizing expert at Chaos to Order in Chicago recommends sorting through and discarding unwanted items prior to putting them in storage.

 Rent a dumpster for trash or certain unwanted bulk items

-You can rent a dumpster for $300 to $400 a week which includes delivery and removal.
-Dumpster sizes range from 10 to 40 cubic yards.
+You can rent a dumpster for $381 a week on average.
+Dumpster sizes range from 2 to 40 cubic yards.
 The size you’ll need depends on the weight and type of refuse for disposal.
 The dumpster rental company can tell you what size you need.
 To find a local dumpster company, simply type “dumpster rental near me” into Google to find a list of options.

 If this task feels like too big a mountain to climb, there are always professional services available for home cleaning no matter the level of clutter that has accumulated.

 Recycle electronics and hazardous waste properly to protect the environment